Embucket/embucket-labs/README.md

 - 🛠️ **Zero-disk** architecture—no separate storage layer required
 - 🔄 **Upcoming**: Table maintenance

-## 📽️ Demo: Running dbt with Embucket
+## 📽️ Demo: Running dbt with IceBucket

-This demo showcases how to use Embucket with **dbt** and execute the `snowplow_web` dbt project, treating Embucket as a Snowflake-compatible database.
+This demo showcases how to use IceBucket with **dbt** and execute the `snowplow_web` dbt project, treating IceBucket as a Snowflake-compatible database.

 Prerequisites:
 * Install Rust (https://www.rust-lang.org/tools/install)